 Tennis enthusiasts also have several spots to serve and volley throughout East Mississippi.
 They include Meridian Community College, Northeast Park, Northwood Country Club and Sammie Davidson Complex.

-Find more fun things to do in Meridian, MS.
+Find more fun things to do in Meridian, Miss.